By Amelia R. Cohn

 Dried greens can be used as a nutritious addition to broth, soups (try this one, recommended by Dr. Mahalia Freed) or tea.
 For allergy relief, it’s best to start consuming nettles 30 days before symptoms are likely to start.

 I enjoy nettles alone in a tea or in combination with a variety of nutritive herbs.
-Try this tea recipe which may nurture your body, relax your senses and assist with allergy relief.
+Try this tea recipe to nurture your body, relax your senses and assist with allergy relief.

 Nutritive Tea Recipe